-To use multi-factor authentication in USM Central, you must have a mobile device that supports an Authenticator app.
+To use MFA in USM Central, you must have a mobile device that supports an Authenticator app.
 AT&T Cybersecurity recommends the Google Authenticator app, which is available for iOS and Android devices.
 Google Authenticator implements two-step verification services using the Time-based One-Time Password (TOTP) algorithm and HMAC-based One-time Password Algorithm (HOTP) for authentication.

 Before you set up MFA for your account, you must install the Authenticator app on your device.